irawoodring/845-Results/README.md

 # 845-Results

+A current (as of 4/2020) version of MABE with HHPWorld.

-CSV files and graphs for flea/parasite project.
+Settings files for various tests.